bit-apps-pro/bit-assist-wp/readme.txt

 ## 👥 USE BIT ASSIST TO COMMUNICATE WITH CUSTOMERS ON WHATSAPP, MESSENGER AND MORE CHAT CHANNELS

-Do you want to make it easy for your website visitors to chat with you via their favourite messaging chat button like Whatsapp, Facebook, Messenger, Chat, Call, SMS, Telegram, Chat, WeChat, Instagram, Linkedin, Snapchat, Line, Twitter, Slack, LiveChat via Tawk, Signal, Pinterest, Discord and more customer support?
+Do you want to make it easy for your website visitors to chat with you via their favourite messaging chat button like Whatsapp, Facebook, Messenger, Call, SMS, Telegram, WeChat, Instagram, Linkedin, Snapchat, Line, Twitter, Slack, LiveChat via Tawk, Signal, Pinterest, Discord and more customer support?

-Look no further than Bit Assist!
-Our plugin offers a variety of chat widget to help you connect with your visitors including a call button, Whatsapp button (WhatsApp chat on Mobile, WhatsApp chat on desktop), Line chat button, WeChat button, Facebook Messenger, Chat, SMS button, TikTok button, Google Map button, Viber button, Discord button and more.
-With Bit Assist, you can even create a custom form or contact form to collect tailored inquiries and support requests.
-Besides, click to chat button you will get WpSearch and WooCommerce button to search WordPress pages and posts and check WooCommerce order information respectively.
-It ca be consider like a chatbot or chat bot with multiple chat platform
+Bit Assist offers a variety of chat channels to help you connect with your visitors including call button, Whatsapp button, Telegram button, Line Messenger button, WeChat button, Messenger button, SMS button, TikTok button, Google Map button, Viber button, Discord button and more.
+With Bit Assist, you can even create a custom form or contact form to collect inquiries and support requests, besides, you will get WpSearch and WooCommerce button to search WordPress pages and posts and check WooCommerce order information respectively.
+It can be considered like a chatbot with multiple chat platform

-Don’t miss out on potential customers who prefer to chat with businesses via messaging and chat apps like Whatsapp, Facebook Messenger, Chat, Telegram, Chat, SMS, Twitter, LiveChat or Live Chat through Tawk, Instagram, Facebook Messenger, Wechat, Linkedin, Line, Snapchat, Discord, Viber, Slack, Pinterest or Signal.
-Install Bit Assist today and start chatting with your visitors easily.
-And if you need more advanced features, check out our premium plans [**Bit Assist Pro**](https://www.bitapps.pro/bit-assist#pricing)
+Don’t miss out on potential customers who prefer to chat with businesses via messaging and chat apps like Whatsapp, Facebook Messenger, Telegram, SMS, Twitter, LiveChat through Tawk, Instagram, Wechat, Linkedin, Line, Snapchat, Discord, Viber, Slack, Pinterest, and Signal.
+Install Bit Assist today and start chatting with your visitors easily and if you need more advanced features, check out our premium plans [**Bit Assist Pro**](https://www.bitapps.pro/bit-assist#pricing)

 ### ✔ Available Channels: